caozhong14/Singel-Cell-Analysis-From-Zero/README.md

 For more detailed analysis, please refer to our paper: "Single-cell transcriptomics reveals peripheral immune responses in anti-synthetase syndrome-associated interstitial lung disease".

+If there are any questions about the data, codes or results, please do not hesitate to contact us caozhong14@mails.tsinghua.edu.cn.